sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 --bqsr-recal-file recal_data_table.txt -O sample1_sorted_unique_recalibrated.bam
 ```
 ---
-### Part 4: Variant Calling: Identifying single nuclotide variants and small indels in our aligned mitochndrial data
+### Part 4: Variant Calling: Identifying single nucleotide variants and small indels in our aligned mitochndrial data
 This is the part of the pipeline that we will use the alignment data to call variants, i.e., differences
-between the aligned reads and the used genome reference.
+between the aligned reads and the reference genome.

 2 steps are essential for variant calling:
 #### 1. HaplotypeCaller step
 The GATK pipeline calls variants (SNPs and small INDELS simultaneously) using a tool called HaplotypeCaller.
 This tool look through the alignments for regions with signs of variation (active regions).
 When it finds
-an active region region like this, it discards the existing alignment and completely reassembles the reads
+an active region, it discards the existing alignment and completely reassembles the reads
 in that region making the calling more accurate.
 ```bash
 java -jar software/gatk-package-4.0.4.0-local.jar HaplotypeCaller -I sample1_sorted_unique_recalibrated.bam \